Elder care consultants help seniors and their families with the demands

 it an industry yet."

-services to help seniors and their families sort through the many legal, financial
+and their families sort through the many legal, financial and legal questions

 Many companies and institutions have already responded to this need.
 According